inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 2. Remove render-blocking JavaScript

     - This forces the browser to wait for the JavaScript to be fetched, which may slow down page rendering.
-If they are small they can be included directly in the HTML document.
+If JavaScript files are very small, they can be included directly in the HTML document.

 3. Don’t force the user to download images that are unnecessarily large.